Keep your Mac awake.

 Settings — toggle behaviour to taste.

-Settings window highlighting a Managed by Organisation section listing IT-enforced constraints.
+niacin settings window highlighting a Managed by Organisation section listing IT-enforced constraints from MDM.

 Managed by Organisation — transparent IT policy.